Welcome to the UDPL

 - For the best way to find out about library events & new services, please feel free to sign up for our email newsletter.

 Most UDPL items may be renewed three times as long as no one is waiting

-- museum/arboreta passes: 3 days (starting at 3 pm on day 1, ending at noon on day 3)
+- 3 days (begins at 3 pm on Day 1 and ends at noon on Day 3) – museum/arboreta passes

 - For more information, please see our Materials Use Policy

 - Adult Collection Item: 25¢ a day

 - DVDs/pre-loaded audiobooks/video games/Kill a Watts: $1 per day

 - Circulating Tech: $5 per day